Imagine the following…

 As such, it would be overly premature to write off threshold training completely.

 Similarly, the training model with blocks of frequent high-intensity training too has been shown to yield very exciting results for certain types of athletes.

 So don’t go tossing the baby out with the bathwater just yet.

-The main take away from this article is that the polarized training model is a well documented strategy for improving physical capacity in cyclists ranging from beginners to well-trained.
+The main take away from this article is that the polarised training model is a well documented strategy for improving physical capacity in cyclists ranging from beginners to well-trained.

-When compared to strict threshold or high-intensity training, the polarized model appears to be superior for this rider segment.
+When compared to strict threshold or high-intensity training, the polarised model appears to be superior for this rider segment.

 If you are an amateur cyclist below elite-level in your age group, you will have great chances of improving your results with a combination of regular high-intensity intervals and continuous low-intensity rides.

 - Stöggl T and Sperlich B. Polarized training has greater impact on key endurance variables that threshold, high intensity, or high volume training.
 Frontiers in Physiology, 2014;5:33